60 Wall Street: Deutsche Bank use

 JPMorgan Chase sold 60 Wall Street to Deutsche Bank in April 2001 for $600 million.
-After the nearby Deutsche Bank Building at 130 Liberty Street was severely damaged during the September 11 attacks later that year, Deutsche Bank moved about 5,500 staff into 60 Wall Street.
+After the nearby Deutsche Bank Building at 130 Liberty Street was severely damaged and 4 World Trade Center was destroyed during the September 11 attacks later that year, Deutsche Bank moved about 5,500 staff into 60 Wall Street.
 JPMorgan Chase had originally proposed to relocate to Park Avenue by early 2002, but the damage to the Deutsche Bank Building required that Deutsche Bank occupy its new space immediately.
 To attract visitors to lower Manhattan after the September 11 attacks, nonprofit organization Wall Street Rising hosted art exhibits at 60 Wall Street and several other buildings in the area in mid-2002.
 Wall Street Rising also convinced Deutsche Bank to light up 60 Wall Street at night.

 For some time after the attacks, Deutsche Bank contemplated leasing 60 Wall Street to other companies before committing to use the space as its headquarters in December 2002.
 The announcement came in part after the bank received a $34.5 million government grant to stay in Lower Manhattan.
 Deutsche Bank was the sole tenant for several years when, in October 2006, it placed the building for sale.
 The bank planned to lease the entire building for 15 more years under a sale-and-leaseback agreement.
 By the end of 2006, the bank had reportedly found a buyer who was willing to pay $1.2 billion.
 The buyer, Paramount Group, finalized its purchase in May 2007 for over $1.2 billion.
 The sale represented a valuation of 737 $/ft2, then a record rate for Manhattan office space.

 The atrium was a locus of Occupy Wall Street activity during the protest occupation of nearby Zuccotti Park in late 2011, with protest organizers holding meetings in the atrium.
 The protests led 60 Wall Street's owners to modify the atrium's rules to prohibit loitering.
 The photovoltaic system on the roof was installed the next year.
 By 2014, Deutsche Bank was considering moving to another building with at least 1 e6ft2, as well as remaining at 60 Wall Street and renovating that space.
 In 2016, Deutsche Bank hired Gensler to redesign the building's offices to create more open plan space.
 In 2017, Paramount sold a 95 percent interest in 60 Wall Street's ownership to Singaporean wealth fund GIC for $1.04 billion; the sale valued the tower at $1.1 billion.
 Paramount continued to own 5 percent of the tower.
 German lender Aareal Bank provided GIC with $575 million for the acquisition.